Top Change Risks: The 4 to Overcome to Succeed

 Top Change Risks Are Real

 If you want your transformation to take root, you must identify and mitigate the most common change risks before they stall progress.
-Change management experts suggest a new, simplified way to look at managing organizational change risks effectively.
+Change management training experts suggest a new, simplified way to look at managing organizational change risks effectively.
 They suggest thinking of the change process as one that occurs conversation-by-conversation.

 After all, aren’t most changes catalyzed through dialogue — productive discourse where ideas are exchanged and modified according to the influence of others?